Education Theory Made Practical: All 8 Volumes Free

 7. National Resident Matching Program.
 NRMP Program Results 2019-2023 Main Residency Match.
 Published March 2023.

-This week’s How I Educate post features Dr. Jacob (Jailyn) Avila, core faculty at Southwest Healthcare EM Residency and creator of Core Ultrasound.
-Dr. Avila spends approximately 70% of his shifts with learners which include emergency medicine residents, off-service residents, and medical students.
-He describes his practice environment as a hybrid academic/community practice that is about to start its 3rd year of EM residents.
-Below he shares with us his approach to teaching learners on shift.
+This week’s How I Educate post features Dr. Jailyn Avila, core faculty at Southwest Healthcare EM Residency and creator of Core Ultrasound.
+Dr. Avila spends approximately 70% of her shifts with learners which include emergency medicine residents, off-service residents, and medical students.
+She describes her practice environment as a hybrid academic/community practice that is about to start its 3rd year of EM residents.
+Below she shares with us her approach to teaching learners on shift.

 Name 3 words that describe a teaching shift with you.